juchen-schs/HW0/README.md

 '' is not the same as "
 ```
 The `MuchBetter.java` file has already been created for you in the `src` folder.

+# Submitting Your Work
+Navigate to the "Version Control" icon on the left sidebar in Repl.it.
+Type a summary of your changes in the box that asks, "What did you change?" (e.g. I answered all of the homework problems.)
+Then submit your work by clicking the green `commit & push` button.